 But a manual transmission needs transmission fluid also since the mechanical components still need to be lubricated.
 If they are not, then the friction created by metal-on-metal parts will create a lot of noise and those parts will get worn out much quicker.

 The cost to change the fluid of an automatic transmission will typically be more than a manual transmission.
 The reason being is that the fluid replacement job may also require you to replace the transmission filter and the oil pan gasket as well.

 You can expect to pay anywhere from $275 to $450 for this type of service.
 The parts cost will be anywhere from $175 to $250, while the labor costs will be anywhere from $100 to $200.
 There will be added fees and taxes on top of these charges as well.

 Here is a summary of these three features:

 - Oil Pan Gasket – As you know, the transmission has an oil pan which houses the fluid and filter.
 The oil pan gasket is what seals and secures the pan in place at the bottom of the transmission.
 You won’t necessarily need to change the gasket if you’re changing the fluid and filter, but if it is worn out then you might have to.
 The mechanic will make that determination.

-- Filter – With all the debris that the oil filter catches, it will likely need to be replaced at the same time you replace the transmission fluid.
-Otherwise, the buildup of debris will impair its ability to filter the new fluid that you add to the transmission.
+- Filter – With all the debris that the transmission filter catches, it will likely need to be replaced at the same time you replace the transmission fluid.
+Otherwise, the buildup of debris will impair its ability to filter any new automatic transmission fluid you add.

 Manual Transmission Fluid Change Cost